19 Week Presessional English for Conditional Offers

 What happens next?

 Once you have submitted your application, we will review it and you will receive the outcome of your application through the UAL Applicant Portal in due course.
 We aim to make a decision about each student’s application as quickly as possible.
-In order to make sure
+In order to make sure your application is processed quickly, make sure you submit a complete application as early as you can.

 Course dates: 15 April – 30 August 2019